 On admission, each student will undergo a comprehensive multi-disciplinary assessment.
 This is linked with their EHCP (Education, Health and Care Plan) or Statement of Special Educational Needs and will identify the student’s needs and priorities for learning.

 Students’ progress is closely monitored throughout the year to inform planning, to keep account of the range of experiences covered, to celebrate achievements and to provide information for reporting.
-Annual and transitional reviews have a person centred approach, to ensure that every student reaches his or her full potential and continues to receive the correct level of support.
+Annual and transitional reviews have a person-centred approach, to ensure every student reaches his or her full potential and continues to receive the correct level of support.

-For a more in depth overview of or curriculum please visit our School Curriculum Overview page.
+For a more in depth overview of our curriculum please visit our Curriculum Overview page.

 Support for learning

 Wherever possible, students are taught in appropriate Key Stage groups.
-Each Teacher works with a Senior Teaching Assistant (STA), Teaching Assistant (TA) and Education Support Workers (ESWs) in small class groups.
+Each Teacher works with a Senior Teaching Assistant (STA), Teaching Assistant (TA) and Education and Student Support Workers (ESWs) in small class groups.

-Every student has an Personal Learning Plan (PLP), setting out their needs, goals and priorities.
-They are regulary reviewed to make sure that each child is catered for and that achievements are celebrated.
+Every student has a Personal Learning Plan (PLP), setting out their needs, goals and priorities.
+They are regularly reviewed to make sure that each child is catered for and achievements are celebrated.

 Enrichment